MelindaShore/irtf-doc-shepherd/guidelines.md

 The shepherding process includes the following steps:
 - produce a document shepherd writeup,
+- verify that any IPR claims relevant to the document have been disclosed through the IETF IPR disclosure [process](https://datatracker.ietf.org/ipr/)
 - track and facilitate the IRTF last call, and make sure that authors respond to feedback from the community
 - track requests and comments from the RFC Editor and IANA, and make sure that they are responded to.